pd-projects/hugo-puredata.info/content/objects/tabplay~.md

 description: "play back from a table (non-transposing)"
 bref: "play back from a table (non-transposing)"
 draft: false
+categories: ["object"]
-categories: ["object", "Audio Oscillators And Tables"]
+pd-category: "Audio Oscillators And Tables"
 ---

 ### [tabplay~]